jasonmimick/json-cls/README.md

 Would generate a Caché class called 'demo.message' with one %String property called message.
 Send that same post again, but remove the x-cosmic-action header and cosmic would store the JSON document.

+By default, cosmic works in a fire-and-forget fashion.
+You can optionally run in an in-line mode by setting the 'x-cosmic-donot-fireandforget' HTTP header to 1.
+You can get errors with the /getErrors and /clearErrors endpoints.

+Each request will return a session id in the x-cosmic-session header.
+You should extract this and reuse across all your calls.
+[Future - support transactions ]

 Queries work in a similar fashion.